 When and how should I use it?

 The following options are available:

-Specify CDN TTLyou can instruct the CDN to cache assets for a custom time (from 30 seconds to 60 days).
+Specify CDN TTL:the CDN caches assets for a custom amount of time ranging from 30 seconds to 60 days.

 It's important to set an appropriate lifetime for different assets and use cases.
 Here are some examples: